fortran-lang/fortran-lang.org/learn/best_practices/callbacks.md

 end module integrals
 ```

-The function can than be used with a callback by importing the module
+The function can then be used with a callback by importing the module
 as shown in the following example

 ```fortran